jpillora/spy/README.md

 	Usage: spy [options] program ...args

-	program (along with it's args) is initially run and then it is restarted with every file change. program will always be run from the current working directory.
+	program (along with its args) is initially run and then restarted with every file change. program will always be run from the current working directory.